Deduction vs. induction

-A simple example: Because all animals with hair are mammals, we can deduce that the furry thing outside is a mammal.
+A simple example: Because all animals with hair are mammals, we can deduce that the furry animal outside is a mammal.
 And because every mammal we’ve ever seen has hair, we might induce that all mammals have hair.
 Inductions are often questionable as they are usually very broad, general statements, but they provide useful starting points for experiments.
 Deductions are more often correct because they make specific claims based on sound principles.

 Induct means to admit as a member or to place in a position.
 Though its root is different from that of induceinduction is the corresponding noun of both.
 A similar linguistic oddity appears with deduce and deduct (meaning to take away); the words’ roots are different, but deduction corresponds to both.